 Louisiana Children’s Museum: This re-imagined museum, opened in New Orleans City Park in 2019, offers 56,000 square feet of new interactive exhibits and old favorites indoors — plus 8.5 acres of outdoor adventures in the garden or on the water.
 Separate galleries are devoted to food, art, nature and more, while nooks throughout offer great places for storytelling, puppetry, poetry — and play!

 French Quarter: Rediscover the French Quarter from a child’s perspective.
 Eat some beignets at Café Du Monde, wander the historic streets listening to musicians and take a riverboat ride or carriage tour.
 Stroll the paths at Armstrong Park and be sure to catch a kid’s concert (or let your child take part in one) at the New Orleans Jazz National Historical Park.

-Longue Vue House & Gardens: Hidden away inside this 8-acre jewel is the children’s Discovery Garden, where kids can dig for worms, plant seeds, cart around pint-sized wheelbarrows, maneuver an herb maze and learn about the wonders of gardening.
-Garden tours are self-guided, but a docent-led tour of the house brings the area’s plantation history to life.
+Longue Vue House & Gardens: Hidden away inside this eight-acre jewel is the children’s Discovery Garden, where kids can dig for worms, plant seeds, cart around pint-sized wheelbarrows, maneuver an herb maze and learn about the wonders of gardening.
+Garden tours are self-guided, but a docent-led tour of the house brings the area’s history to life.

 More family-friendly adventures: